 Corey Zehngebot AIA, senior urban designer/architect, Boston Redevelopment Authority

-- 2015 Isabella Steward Gardner Museum Addition (Renzo Piano Building Workshop with Stantec)
+- 2015 Isabella Stewart Gardner Museum Addition (Renzo Piano Building Workshop with Stantec)

 - 2014 MFA Art of the Americas Wing (Foster + Partners with CBT Architects)